tgalarneau/bms/README.md

 ![Screenshot](/graphics/jbdbms.png)

+**MQTT & JSON**

+Now can choose either mqtt or socket output.
+The mqtt version has been changed from csv to json output to make using mqtt data easier with other programs.
+I have also included mqtt listener with json inputs in the changed section that can be added to a existing telegraf.conf file only replacing the socket listener with the mqtt listener.
+Of course, also need to first install Mosquitto or another mqtt server/client.

 **THORNWAVE**

 My system uses two Thornwave PowerMon bluetooth battery monitors.
 One PowerMon shunt for the solar charge controller and the another shunt for the inverter.
 These are much simpler to use, only requiring a read request at (0x15) which returns the data for processing. (these are well made and fairly inexpensive shunt monitors https://www.thornwave.com)